toddbranch/ECE382/labs/lab2/index.md

 0x8f
 ```

-Key: `0xac,0xdf,0x23`
+Key: `0xacdf23`

+Successfully decrypting this message will give you useful information to solve the Bonus Challenge.

-### A Functionality
+### Bonus Challenge

-In addition to B Functionality, you must decrypt the following message without knowledge of its key:
+In addition to A Functionality, you must decrypt the following message without knowledge of its key:

-Message: `ab ab`

-You've intercepted a related message, along with its key.
-Use your B functionality code to decrypt the following:

-Encrypted message: `ab ab ab`
-Key: `dfec`

-This will give you some information about the contents of the message that will help you in decrypting it.

 ## Prelab